mbucchia/OpenXR-Toolkit/index.md

 **Inputs** tab:
 - **Shaking reduction**, formerly **Prediction dampening** (only when supported by the system): The prediction override, which can be use to dampen the prediction for head, controllers, and hand movements.
 - **Controller emulation** (only when hand tracking is supported by the system): Enable the use of hand tracking in place of the VR controller.
-Requires a compatible device, such as the Leap Motion.
-Either or both hands can be enabled at the same time.
+Requires a compatible device, such a Leap Motion controller or an Oculus Quest 2 headset.
+Either or both hands can be enabled at a time.
 Requires to restart the VR session when toggling on or off.
   - **Hands skeleton**: Whether the hands are displayed and what color tone to use.
   - **Controller timeout**: The amount of time after losing track of the hands before simulator shutdown of the simulated VR controller.